czlucius/voice-helper-stormhacks-2022/README.md

 A voice helper application using AssemblyAI for StormHacks 2022.

 ## Using AssemblyAI's technology
-- We use AssemblyAI's API to create the voice recognition application for our HSFCB website.
+- We use AssemblyAI's API to create the voice recognition application for our HSFBC (Helping System for Banking Clients) website.